 The interrelationship and linkage of people and countries are known as globalization.
-Every industry and geographical location use this term.
+Every industry and geographical location uses this term Indian fashion industry is also doing the same.
 Over the years it has influenced all types of trades and commerce.
 Globalization has made it possible for all the countries to unite for trading.
 The specialty of every region can be easily found in every corner of the world.
 Therefore, globalization has made it achievable.

 Many developed countries outsource their manufacturing and marketing to other developing countries.
 However, this allows them to have their work done at just half the price they would usually pay in their own country.
 For example, many textile companies from the USA and UK have their manufacturing units in developing countries like India and China.